Ontario Legislative Building: First Ontario Parliament Buildings

-Queen's Park building
+Queen's Park Building

-On 1 July 1867, however, the province joined with two others in confederation and was split into the present-day provinces of Ontario and Quebec, meaning that new legislatures were established for each of the two new provincial entities.
-Toronto was chosen as the capital of the former, and the legislative assembly moved back to the same Front Street property that had been home to the House of Assembly for the Province of Canada, despite the structure having been damaged by fire in 1861 and 1862.
 By 1880, a request was made for designs for a new parliament building for the province of Ontario, and, when none of the entries was found to be less than CA$500,000, the legislature approved during 1885 a budget of CA$750,000 for the chosen scheme by Richard A. Waite.

-Construction then commenced in 1886, and the Ontario Legislative Building was (though still incomplete) officially opened on 4 April 1893 by the then Lieutenant Governor of Ontario, George Airey Kirkpatrick.
+Construction then commenced in 1886, and the Ontario Legislative Building was (though still incomplete) officially opened on 4 April 1893, by the then Lieutenant Governor of Ontario, George Airey Kirkpatrick.
 The final cost was tallied at approximately CA$1,250,000, and the design was criticised by some as "too American".
 This left the old parliament building on Front Street vacant, and it stood as such for nearly a decade before it was demolished from 1900 to 1903.
 The site was then sold to the Grand Trunk Railway, which used the former parliamentary land for freight sheds and marshalling yards.
 The location is now occupied by the Canadian Broadcasting Centre, a public square, and a number of high-rise buildings.

 With an increasing population in the province, it became necessary in 1909 to add a wing to the north side of the Ontario Legislative Building, enclosing the courtyard.
 As construction was underway, on 1 September men repairing galvanised roofing on the west wing accidentally sparked a fire that eventually destroyed the interior of that part of the edifice, including the legislative library.
 It then took until 1912 for repairs and reconstructions to be made, and the new wing to be completed.
 Further expansions of the parliamentary infrastructure were from then on built across the east side of Queen's Park Crescent, with the Whitney Block built in 1925, the Macdonald and Hepburn Blocks completed in 1968, the Mowat and Hearst Blocks in 1969.

+State of Disrepair, Planned Renovation and Decanting Process

+In the early 2010s, a report found that the building and its infrastructure were in need of repair.
+Since its construction in 1893, the Main Legislative Building has "only undergone piecemeal repairs" and upgrades, leaving "critical building systems...at risk of total failure" according to Government Press Releases.
+The infrastructure issues within the building include poor ventilation, the widespread presence of asbestos, not enough emergency exits to comply with fire codes, undrinkable tap water due to lead pipes, exposed wiring, and "mechanical systems that are close to, or already, failing."
+There are also not enough "sprinkler systems, and unprotected openings in the ceilings and walls could allow smoke and fire to easily spread between floors."